AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/AdditionalNotes.md

     Set up the app insights to view the trace.

-    If you see "storage account not found" it is because you didn't make sure the `AzureWebJobsStorage` environment variable on the function app was set correctly.
+    If you see `storage account not found` it is because you didn't make sure the `AzureWebJobsStorage` environment variable on the function app was set correctly.

-    If you see "SQL Server connection not created" or something similar, make sure the function app uses `DefaultConnection` from the Application Environment variables and make sure that you have that set correctly in your function app.
+    If you see `SQL Server connection not created` or something similar, make sure the function app uses `DefaultConnection` from the Application Environment variables and make sure that you have that set correctly in your function app.

     ![Ensure configurations for function app](media/additionalhol/image0010.png)